srishanbhattarai/nepcal/README.md

 Print the current Nepali date in the terminal.

-Nepcal is a minimal version of the Linux command line tool `cal` for [Bikram Samwad](https://en.wikipedia.org/wiki/Vikram_Samvat) dates.
+Nepcal is a minimal version of the Linux command line tool `cal` for [Vikram Samvat](https://en.wikipedia.org/wiki/Vikram_Samvat) dates.
 It only implements the default command, which shows the current date, and month in a neat calendar.
 ```
     जेठ 3, 2075
  Su Mo Tu We Th Fr Sa